 Two decades ago, the only cat litter on the market was the basic clay litter.
 Today, there are so many kinds to chose from!

-At SuperZoo this year, the newest cat litter on the market was made from tofu!
+At SuperZoo last year, the newest cat litter on the market was made from tofu!
 Yes, the edible kind.
 It’ll be very unique to see how popular it becomes, but it makes sense since it acts like a sponge, absorbing all free liquids.

 There is recycled newspaper, grain, corn, different types of woods, and even color-changing silica.